hellender/hellender.github.io/source/_posts/2014-06-18-bounding-hare.markdown

 I wriggled my front end up to the border of my form.
 Even bound, my back end worked better on the soup.
 I put my front legs on the edge and pulled with all my might.
 With one extra belly crunch, I was halfway out.

 I spazzed hard, and rolled out onto a soft surface.
 It bounced.
 Was all the land like this between me and Onawa, I wondered?
-I’d never been in the desert, it was warm and springy.
+I’d never been in this kind of desert, it was warm and springy.
 I could do this, I remember thinking.

 I moved swiftly to cover those few inches I did.
 Soft obstacles, like little mountains blocked me from simply heading North.
 Forging a new trail on this land was hard, but the land wasn’t.
 I would get going, then roll down the tall softness, to bounce right back were I started.